 The rise of the robots

 What did you learn about money in school?
 For most people, “Not much.”
-If they've heard anything on this topic at all, it's: “Go to school, get a job, save up, buy a house, pay off your debts, and put your money in stocks over the long term on. «In industryzeitage that may have been good advice, but im informationzeitage it is outdated.
+If they've heard anything on this topic at all, it's: “Go to school, get a job, save up, buy a house, pay off your debts, and put your money in stocks over the long term on. ”In the industrial age this may have been good advice, but in the information age it is out of date.
 Globalization marked the end of well-paid jobs for workers.
 Their jobs moved to China, India and Mexico ...
 The rise of robots will put an end to high-paying jobs for white-collar workers.

 The jobs that have not yet moved to other continents are now being taken over by robots and artificial intelligence.
 Even highly qualified professionals such as doctors, lawyers and tax consultants are not immune from this.
 Adidas has just announced that it will be producing shoes in Germany and the United States instead of in China or Vietnam.
 Apple's most important supplier Foxconn says it plans to order 1 million robots to replace 3 million workers.
-Graduates in all Welt have to repay high student loans - the most onerous debts of all - and then cannot find the proverbial high-paying job for which the student loan is worthwhile.
-Robots do not ask for wages or increases, they work longer hours and do not need vacation, breaks, health insurance or pension contributions.
+Graduates all over the world have to repay high student loans - the most onerous debts of all - and then cannot find the proverbial high-paying job for which the student loan is worthwhile.
+Robots don't ask for wages or increases, they work longer hours and don't need vacation, breaks, health insurance or pension contributions.

 The savers are the stupid